Develop and deploy a Node.js app

 For your starter, click SDK for Node.js.
 Review the docs and details, and then click CONTINUE.

 Name your app and then click FINISH.
 The name is a unique URL where you access your app.
 After a moment, the app starts.
-The app's dashboard opens and shows that the app is running.
+The app's Overview page opens and shows that the app is running.

-Now that your app is running, you can see and modify its code by using IBM® Bluemix™ DevOps Services.
+Now that your app is running, you can see and modify its code by using DevOps Services.

-Set up Git integration and auto-deploy in Bluemix DevOps Services
+Set up Git integration and auto-deploy in DevOps Services

-To enable auto-deploy, go to the Bluemix overview for your app and click ADD GIT.
+To enable auto-deploy, go to your app's Overview page on the Bluemix Dashboard and click ADD GIT.
 A Git repository is created and is populated with example code and a deployed app.
-You might be prompted to enter your password to verify that Bluemix DevOps Services can act on your behalf.
-Important: The first time that you access Bluemix DevOps Services, you must create an alias that is linked to your IBM id.
-An alias is a unique, publicly visible short name that is used in Git repository paths, the Track & Plan feature, and in desktop and command line clients, including the URL for the repository that is created for you.
-For this one-time process, follow the instructions in the window.
+You might be prompted to enter your password to verify that DevOps Services can act on your behalf.

 Make sure that the Populate the repository with the starter application package and enable build and deploy check box is selected.
 You created a Git repository, populated it with the example code, and deployed the app.

-Go to the Bluemix app overview and click EDIT CODE.
+Go to the app's Overview page and click EDIT CODE.
 Your new project opens in the web integrated development environment (Web IDE).
-The project page contains useful information that you can review later.

 Push changes to the Git repository by using the Web IDE